-Avoiding calls over cellular data connections (4G and older) as they are not optimized for low latency traffic.
+Avoiding calls over cellular data connections (4G and older), as they are not optimized for low-latency traffic.

 Setting Plivo Media Server region selection in auto mode on Plivo Browser SDK.
 This ensures that calls get routed through the closest geographic PoP based on the device’s IP address.

-Ensuring uplink and downlink bandwidth availability of at least 50 kbps for voice transmission.
+Ensuring uplink and downlink bandwidth availability of at least 50Kbps for voice transmission.

-Gracefully handling poor call quality experiences in real-time by consuming mediaMetrics call quality events emitted by Plivo Browser SDK during the course of the call.
+Gracefully handling poor call quality experiences in real time by consuming mediaMetrics call quality events emitted by the Plivo Browser SDK during the course of calls.